tuppari/tuppari-ruby/README.md

 )
 ```

-### Publishing messages without account authentication
+### Publishing Messages

 Tuppari account authentication is not needed for publishing messages.
-And following values for the target application are required.
+However, the following values for the target application are required:

 - application_id
 - access_key_id (for the application)